TissueLabs will distribute MatriWell™ free of charge to all the researchers developing studies on the new coronavirus (SARS-Cov-2)

 The current platforms available for in vitro investigation of the coronavirus in the pulmonary epithelium are not representative of the tissue found in the human lung.
 In general, two-dimensional cultures, traditionally used in biomedical research, subject cells to a microenvironment that is very distinct from that found in the body.
 Ultimately, this leads to hundreds of new compounds being subjected to pre-clinical and clinical tests, with a low success rate, wasting resources that could be applied to the development of compounds with a higher chance of success.

-the in vitro study of the SARS-CoV-2
+developed a platform for the in vitro study of the SARS-CoV-2

-in the lung epithelium, which is affected during the disease process.
+in the lung epithelium, which is affected during the disease process,

+the MatriWell™.
+The platform contains the extracellular matrix

 from the lungs, just as cells would find in patients' organs.

 The researcher is free to personalize the type and origin

 comorbidities, such as asthma and COPD,

 to create personalized 3D tissues.